© 2019 All rights Reserved.

 Take a hot bath 90 minutes before bedtime.
 A hot bath will raise your body temperature, but it is the drop in body temperature that may leave you feeling sleepy.
 Read about the study done on body temperature below.
 Trouble Sleeping?
 Chill Out! – A press release from the journal Sleep about the significance in body temperature before sleep.

 Make sure your bed and bedroom are quiet and comfortable.
 A hot room can be uncomfortable.
 A cooler room along with enough blankets to stay warm is recommended.
-If light in the early morning bothers you, get a blackout shade or wear a slumber mask.
+If the light in the early morning bothers you, get a blackout shade or wear a slumber mask.
 If noise bothers you, wear earplugs or get a “white noise” machine.

 Use sunlight to set your biological clock.
 As soon as you get up in the morning, go outside and turn your face to the sun for 15 minutes.